Kakamotobi/Learned/JS/Scope.md

 > A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment within which that function was declared).
 In other words, a closure gives you access to an outer function’s scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time. | MDN

 - **Closure is the idea of storing the "free variables" along with the function, so that those variables can be resolved when the function is invoked.**
+	- Variables include those in the function itself, those in its lexical environment, and global variables.
+	- Therefore, deeply nested functions could deter performance and use a lot of memory.
 - Functions in JavaScript form closures.
-  - When a new function is declared and assigned to a variable, the function definition is stored, *as well as a **closure**.*
+  - When a new function is declared and assigned to a variable, the function definition is stored, *as well as a **closure***.
   - ***The closure contains all the variables that are in scope at the time of creation of the function.***
 - **Closures control what is and isn't in scope in a particular function.**
 - **You can use a closure by exposing it.**